CumulusNetworks/docs/content/cumulus-netq-411/Installation-Management/Install-NetQ/In‌stall-NetQ-Agents.md

 - Install and configure NTP or PTP, if needed
 - Obtain NetQ software packages

-For servers running RHEL or Ubuntu, you need to:
+For servers running Ubuntu, you need to:

 - Verify you installed the minimum package versions
 - Verify the server is running `lldpd`